 Michael Schrag has nearly 20 years of experience representing individual and small business plaintiffs in a broad range of complex class actions against large corporations.

-Gibbs Law Group and Traverse Legal have filed a class action lawsuit on behalf of hosts who allege that when the COVID-19 pandemic hit, Airbnb seized funds that belonged to hosts while claiming that the money would be refunded to guests.
+Gibbs Law Group and Traverse Legal have filed an Airbnb class action lawsuit on behalf of hosts who allege that when the COVID-19 pandemic hit, Airbnb seized funds that belonged to hosts while claiming that the money would be refunded to guests.

 Airbnb Hosts: Underpaid for canceled trips?